 - Gather evidence – feedback, corroborating letters or emails, screenshots, documents, etc.

-ESRC Updated Impact Toolkit is now available Read more
+ESRC Updated Impact Toolkit: Read more

 The Health Foundation has developed an online communications toolkit to help health and healthcare researchers increase the influence and impact of their work.